• Skip to primary navigation

 close up of a bowl of curried butternut squash soup, garnished with shredded apples and black pepper.

-This elegant seasonal soup is perfect for Thanksgiving but I also love it for a mid-winter soup and salad dinner.
+This elegant seasonal soup is perfect for Thanksgiving but I also love it for a fall or mid-winter soup-and-salad dinner.

 There are lots of possibilities!